The Tepper Foundation

 Overview

 Founded in 1996 by hedge fund manager David Tepper, The Tepper Foundation has distributed more than $425 million in grants since inception.
 The foundation operates on the vision that "everyone should have equal opportunity to thrive."
-With total assets exceeding $1.3 billion, the foundation has experienced rapid growth in recent years, expanding from $65 million in grants in 2023 to $87 million across 178 grants in 2024.
-The foundation emphasizes a "nimble approach to giving," enabling rapid deployment of resources during crises and natural disasters.
-In 2024, 39 organizations received first-time grants while 70 received renewed commitments.
-The foundation maintains deep roots in New Jersey, where the Tepper family was raised, while also supporting organizations with national reach.
+With total assets exceeding $700 million as of 2023, the foundation emphasises a "nimble approach to giving," enabling rapid deployment of resources during crises and natural disasters.
+The foundation maintains deep roots in New Jersey, where the Tepper family was raised, while also supporting organisations with national reach.
 CEO Randi Tepper, David Tepper's daughter, now leads the foundation's expanded philanthropic work.

 Funding Priorities

-The foundation organizes its work across six portfolio themes:
+The foundation organises its work across six portfolio themes:

 Food, Housing & Health